It’s time for a change but how do you know that change is right for you at this time? Run a pilot. Here’s how to run a successful one.

 - Build a relationship with the vendor so they can understand your needs and why you’re seeking their product.

-Tip: During the demo ask: what technology is best (for example, which browser to use for best performance), how to contact their support team during the pilot, and if there are any domains to
+Tip: During the demo ask: what technology is best (for example, which browser to use for best performance), how to contact their support team during the pilot, and if there are any domains to to ensure notifications and data traffic filter through optimally.

 Be prepared, again